 - Academic Advisor's Recommendation form

-- Employment offer letter stating the terms (including dates) of employment, job duties, and supervisor's name
+- Employment offer letter stating the terms of employment, including start/end dates, job duties, location, and supervisor's name and contact.

 - A copy of your approved plan of study (International students must submit a plan of study that includes the Co-op course GRAD 5944 or GRAD 7944 or the required course for the practicum)